Jun Lana: Film and television work

 His 2012 film Bwakaw was selected as the Filipino entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make the final shortlist.

-In 2014, Lana and frequent filmmaking partner, Perci Intalan, established The IdeaFirst Company, a company for creative content creation and consultancy.
-The company has produced many films of which has been awarded in numerous screenings in the Philippines and overseas.
+In 2014, Lana and frequent filmmaking partner, Perci Intalan, established The IdeaFirst Company, a creative content creation and consultancy company.
+The company has produced many films, which have been awarded in numerous screenings in the Philippines and overseas.

 In the 29th Tokyo International Film Festival, his 2016 film Die Beautiful won the festival's Audience Choice Award, and also the Best Actor award for Paolo Ballesteros.

-2019 he won the Best Director Award for his feature film Kalel, 15 at the Tallinn Black Nights Film Festival.
+In 2019, he won the Best Director Award for his feature film Kalel, 15 at the Tallinn Black Nights Film Festival.
 The film had its world premiere in the Estonian capital where it was screened in the official selection.

+In 2023, his new feature Your Mother’s Son was screened at the Toronto Film Festival.

 Personal life

-Lana is gay and married Perci Intalan, a former TV5 executive, in a same-sex wedding ceremony in New York City on October 14, 2013.
+Lana is gay and married Direk Perci Intalan, a former TV5 executive, in a same-sex wedding ceremony in New York City on October 14, 2013.
 Lana and Intalan were in an open relationship until their separation in December 2021.
 They consider themselves as best friends and co-parents to their content creation and artist management company, IdeaFirst.
-Lana is the vice president of the IdeaFirst.
+Lana is the vice president of IdeaFirst.